 Generally manufacturing, distributing or possessing with intent to distribute of any substance is considered a felony with minimum sentences of five year or more, except if the substance is marijuana.

 Manufacturing, distributing or possession of ½ pound or less of marijuana when a person has no prior conviction is considered a misdemeanor punishable by no more than 180 days in jail.
 Another exception under decriminalization statute lowering the penalties for marijuana only.

 DC drug statutes and the various drug schedules and classifications are intricate and complicated.
 It is absolutely imperative to have the assistance of an experienced Washington DC drug lawyer to navigate through the criminal justice system and work collaboratively toward proving reasonable doubt and ultimately a not-guilty verdict.

-Contact our experienced criminal law DC defense lawyer/DC drug lawyer for a comprehensive case evaluation and analysis.
+Contact our experienced Washington DC criminal defense lawyer/Washington DC drug lawyer for a comprehensive case evaluation and analysis.
 Your initial consultation with our DC Drug Possession Lawyer is complimentary.

 - DISCOVERY RULES IN THE DRUG CASES: RECENT DC COURT OF APPEALS

 - RECENT COURT OF APPEALS DECISION; 4TH AMEND.
 VIOLATION

 - RECENT COURT OF APPEALS DECISION: IMMUNITY WHEN IT IS REQUIRED